Frequently Asked Questions

 What are the employment rates for political science graduates?

-Each year, approximately 4,500 students apply for the first-year political science program (which has 70 spots).
+Each year, approximately 4,500 students apply for the first year of the political science program (with 70 spots available).
 In its first year, the dual-degree program in economics and political science received 1,800 applications for 30 spots.
 Competition for admission is therefore very fierce, and unfortunately, we are unable to accept all applicants.

 Are the application materials—and more specifically, the test scores—taken into account during the selection process?